Bilalh/Gen/Readme.md

 	,"TypeInt":53
     }

-Use `gen weights` to output example weighting files.
+Use `gen weights` to output example weightings files.

 Run for 15 minutes with 60 seconds for the toolchain 4 cores: